aholinch/orekit-sgp4-xp/README.md

 You need to download the data file from [here](https://gitlab.orekit.org/orekit/orekit-data/-/archive/master/orekit-data-master.zip).
 Unzip the file, and remember the full path to the directory.
 If you unzip the file and call it orekit-data and have it located in your home directory, Orekit should find it at runtime.
 If not, specify and environment variable for orekit_data, or pass a startup parameter to java named orekit.data.

 ## Binaries from Sgp4Prop
 On linux, the shared object files must be available in a directory specified by the LD_LIBRARY_PATH directory.
-From the directory where you unziped the Sgp4Prop zip file, you can copy the appropriate directory (32-bit or 64-bit) or just specify the path.
+From the directory where you unzipped the Sgp4Prop zip file, you can copy the appropriate directory (32-bit or 64-bit) or just specify the path.
 The relative path is Sgp4Prop/Lib/Linux64.

 On Windows, the directory with the DLLs needs to be specified in the PATH environment variable.
 Sgp4Prop/Lib/Win64.